With people

 Global human resource development and promotion

-With approximately 70% of our employees working overseas, Komatsu has been promoting the localization of management.
-In many local subsidiaries, national employees (local employees) are responsible for top management.
-Among them, the heads of major local subsidiaries are appointed as "Global Officers," who bear responsibilities not only as regional leaders but also as executives of the Komatsu Group.
-Additionally, individuals who play a central role in the management of the Komatsu Group are appointed as our executive officers.
+With operations spanning the globe, approximately 90% of Komatsu’s consolidated revenue is generated overseas, and about 70% of our employees work outside Japan.
+For Komatsu, developing global leaders is a key driver of sustainable growth.
+In many of our overseas subsidiaries, national (local) employees are entrusted with top management roles.
+Furthermore, the heads of major overseas subsidiaries are appointed as "global officers", bearing responsibility not only for their respective regions but also for contributing to the overall management of the Komatsu Group.
+Among these global officers, those who play central roles in the Group’s leadership are appointed as Executive Officers of Komatsu Ltd. Additionally, individuals who play a central role in the management of the Komatsu Group are appointed as our executive officers.
 Komatsu has created approximately 700 "Global Key Positions" in Japan and overseas and developed a succession plan for these positions.
-We are also aiming to foster the systematic cultivation of next-generation leaders who will be responsible for global management through programs such as the “Global Management Seminar” for management-level employees and candidates, and “KOMATSU Way Leadership Development Training” for mid-level employees who play key roles in our businesses and functions.
+We are also aiming to foster the systematic cultivation of next-generation leaders who will be responsible for global management through programs such as the “Global Management Seminar” for management-level employees and candidates, and “Komatsu Way leadership development training” for mid-level employees who play key roles in our businesses and functions.
+Additionally, Komatsu trains engineers who provide continuous product support at customers’ sites around the world.
+The Komatsu Philippines Corporation, a specialized educational institution, has trained over 150 engineers.
+Graduates of the training program, which lasts about six years, are subsequently employed as “global engineers” and work around the world.

 Promoting gender diversity